uyi247/Python-Django-App/README.md

 # GA.fm
-Welcome to GA.fm, where you can keep track, rate, and review albums in your collection!
-All you need to is sign up, log in, and start the fun.
+Welcome to GA.fm, where you can keep track of, rate, and review albums in your collection!
+Sign up and log in to start.
 If you aren't quite ready to register an account, you can still poke around and see what you find.

+On the landing page, scroll through TheAudioDB users' top fifty albums.
+Click on the album art of any album to navigate to its detail page.
+Once there, check out the album's initial sales, track list, and learn fun facts in the "Description" section!

-Getting album info from the Audio DB API, we provide you with fifty of users' favourites.
-Click on the album art in the "Top 50 Albums" bar on the home page to navigate to the album info.
-Marvel at the sales info!
-Tickle yourself with fun facts!
-Best of all, see what our esteemed user base has to say about the album; check out the "Reviews" section on the right side of the album page, and have the way you hear your favourite albums change forever.
+Best of all, see what our esteemed user base has to say about the album: on the right side of the page, you'll find our users' reviews and ratings

+See an opinion that's just wrong?
+Sign up, log in, and navigate back to the album detail page.
+Now you'll see a big red "Add to collection" button.
+Click on it, then leave a review and rating.

+Want to take something back?
+No sweat!
+Navigate to your personal collection by clicking on "My Collection" in the nav bar.
+Then, click on "Edit Rating" or "Remove Rating".
+If you want to remove an album from your collection full-stop, navigate back to the album detail page and click "Remove from collection".

+To take a look at all users' collections, click on "Collections" in the nav bar.
+Scroll through the list to see who has what in their collection—then click on a user's header (format: "<-user's-> collection") to see that user's ratings and reviews.

 # Screenshots